Tengrism: Conversion

 Recently, the syncretism-theory has been challenged.
-Scholars argued that an orthodox Islam simply did not existed during the Medieval period and has been a product of Modernization, thus there has been no strong distinction between Islam and Pre-Islamic Turkic beliefs when the first Turkic empires converted.
+Scholars argued that an orthodox Islam simply did not exist during the Medieval period and has been a product of Modernization, thus there has been no strong distinction between Islam and Pre-Islamic Turkic beliefs when the first Turkic empires converted.
 First contact between shamanistic Turks and Islam took place during the Battle of Talas against the Chinese Tang dynasty.
 Many shamanistic beliefs were considered as genuinely Islamic by many average Muslims and are still prevalent today.
 Turkic Tengrism further influenced parts of Sufism and Folk Islam, especially Alevism with Bektashi Order, whose affiliation to Islam became disputed in the late Ottoman period.